amille44420/react-fetcher/README.md

 )(MyComponent);
 ```

-The options `variables` may be an function that will receive props as first argument.
+The option `variables` may be an function that will receive props as its first argument.

 ```js
 withDataFetcher({